Moshava: History

 Petah Tikva, known as the "Mother of the Moshavot" (Em HaMoshavot), was founded in 1878 by members of the Old Yishuv, as well as Gai Oni, which later became Rosh Pinna with the arrival of the First Aliyah.
 The first four moshavot of the First Aliyah period were Rishon LeZion, Rosh Pinna, Zikhron Ya'akov and Yesud HaMa'ala.

-The driving force behind these early settlements was the Hovevei Zion movement in Europe, whose branches operated as financially independent settlement societies.
+One of the driving forces behind these early settlements was the Hovevei Zion movement in Europe, whose branches operated as financially independent settlement societies.

 The moshava was governed by a charter outlining communal principles that established a covenant or bond between the residents.

 Old Yishuv and First Aliyah moshavot

 Chronological list by year of establishment.